Dr. Joshua Reuther

 2012 Barton, Loukas, Scott Shirar, Jeff Rasic, and Jim Jordan.
 Emerging Patterns in the Prehistoric Human Occupation of the Central Alaska Peninsula.
 Paper presented at the 39th Annual Meeting of the Alaska Anthropological Association, Seattle.

-Sam is a research assistant and GIS coordinator who deals predominately with the geographic information systems (GIS) component for the archaeology department and museum.
-His research interests include lithic sourcing, hunter-gatherer landscape-use/adaptation, GIS modeling and analysis.
+Sam has worked for the museum since 2010 and has been involved in numerous museum projects.
+He currenlty works as the research archaeologist and GIS coordinator.
+He deals predominately with the geographic information systems (GIS) component for the archaeology department and museum.
+His research interests include lithic sourcing, hunter-gatherer landscape-use/adaptation, and GIS modeling and analysis.
 Sam’s main focus of research deals with the late Pleistocene/early Holocene archaeology of the sub-arctic and Great Basin.

 MA Anthropology, 2011, University of Alaska Fairbanks